domosekai/domosekai.github.io/sstp/help.md

 ### Q: Do you offer the same connectivity as the Windows SSTP client?

 In most cases we provide the same connectivity as the official client.
-However in these situations our app may not work for you.
+However in these situations our app does not work for you.
   - Connecting over HTTP / SOCKS proxy is required
   - Authentication method other than password is required
   - PEAP is required